MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Here are some reasons to help you decide to use process mining.

-- See the actual steps needed to perform your organization’s operation process and remove any guesswork&mdash;Check you process reality as it is.
+- See the actual steps needed to perform your organization’s operation process and remove any guesswork.

 - Save time and money by optimizing processes.